openharmony/docs/en/device-dev/kernel/kernel-small-bundles-fs-support-procfs.md

 ## Development Guidelines<a name="section1221174524014"></a>

 To create a procfs file, you need to use  **ProcMkdir**  to create a directory and use  **CreateProcEntry**  to create a file.
 The development of the file node function is to hook the read and write functions to the file created by  **CreateProcEntry**.
-When the procfs file is read or written, the hooked functions will be called to implement customized functions.
+When the procfs file is read or written, the hooked functions will be called to implement custom functions.

 ### Development Example<a name="section52016575401"></a>